 RFID tags fall into two categories, active or passive.
 Active tags have an internal battery with read and write options, which allows modification of data.
 The memory size of the tag is variable with some tags having a memory space of up to 1 MB.

 Passive RFID tags do not have an external power source and instead use the power generated from the reader.
-For more details about RFID inlays and label, Visit here http://www.sunhingprinting.com/en?o=2&c=3
+To know more about this RFID inlays and label technology, Visit here http://www.sunhingprinting.com/en?o=2&c=3.

 Image source: google